Egyptians protest at army, clashes kill at least 12

 But demonstrators swiftly regrouped in sidestreets and returned to take control of the square.

-Field Marshal Mohamed Hussein Tantawi, Mubarak's defense minister for two decades and who leads the army council, has become a target of protests.
+Field Marshal Mohamed Hussein Tantawi, Mubarak's defence minister for two decades and who leads the army council, has become a target of protests.

 "The people want the toppling of the Field Marshal," protesters frequently chanted.